capndeadpool/capndeadpool-/README.md

 ### Experience

 **Quality Engineering Analyst** | Accenture Solutions Pvt.
 Ltd.
-*January 2022 - Present* [cite: 2]
+*January 2022 - Present*
-* Working extensively with shell scripts for automation, used for monitoring and up-gradation[cite: 3].
+* Working extensively with shell scripts for automation, used for monitoring and up-gradation.
-* Successfully deployed and configured numerous WebMethods JVMs and IBM MQ servers on Linux VMs for critical go-live projects[cite: 3].
+* Successfully deployed and configured numerous WebMethods JVMs and IBM MQ servers on Linux VMs for critical go-live projects.
-* Worked in the development of WebMethods code for Administrative purposes[cite: 4].
+* Worked in the development of WebMethods code for Administrative purposes.
-* Prepared dashboards in Excel for easy representation of large-scale data[cite: 5].
+* Prepared dashboards in Excel for easy representation of large-scale data.
-* Developed automation for regular tasks like SSL Certificate renewal and JVM upgrade[cite: 6].
+* Developed automation for regular tasks like SSL Certificate renewal and JVM upgrade.

 ---

 ### Certifications & Courses

-* **Azure: AZ-900 Microsoft Certified: Azure Fundamentals** [cite: 1]
+* **Azure: AZ-900 Microsoft Certified: Azure Fundamentals**
-* **BluePrism: Completed basic UI automation course** [cite: 1]
+* **BluePrism: Completed basic UI automation course**

 ---

 Feel free to explore my repositories to see my work.
 I'm always open to connecting and discussing new opportunities!
+(Still building it ;))